viamrobotics/micro-rdk/README.md

 ## (In)stability Notice

-**Warning** This is an alpha release of the Viam Mini RDK.
+**Warning** This is an alpha release of the Viam Micro-RDK.
 Stability is not guaranteed.
 Breaking changes are likely to occur, and occur often.

 ## Getting Started